 Lightweight and fairly straightforward to install.
-3/8 in. x 50 ft. hose included in the sleek-looking enclosed design.
+3/8-inch x 50-foot hose included in the sleek-looking enclosed design.

-Roller mechanism has been known to stick, lock up, or not recoil smoothly.
-Long-term durability is questionable considering the plastic construction.
+The roller mechanism on this model has been known to stick, lock up, or not recoil smoothly.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.